floweredscarf/su25/guides/academic-misconduct.md

   applies even if you simply posted your code somewhere publicly, e.g. a public Github repository.
 - **Option 2**: You accept that you submitted work that was not your own for a grade, and sign the faculty disposition form.
-You receive a more severe point penalty on the assignment and will be referred to the Center for Student Conduct for an NRW.
+You will receive a point penalty be referred to the Center for Student Conduct for an NRW.
 Optionally, you may meet with the instructors, though this will not prevent an CSC warning.
 - **Option 3**: You are unsure if / do not believe your case constitutes